burgosfacundo/burgosfacundo/README.md

 - 🤝 I also have knowledge in JavaScript and React
  <p/>
 <p align="center">
-- 📖 I'm actually studying C# and tecnologies .NET
+- 📖 I'm actually studying C# and technologies .NET
  <p/>